nunofachada/cf4ocl/docs/02_tutorial.md

 ~~~~~~~~~~~~~~~

-Building the program is just as easy.
+Building the program object is just as easy.
 For this purpose, we use the
 ::ccl_program_build() function which returns `CL_TRUE` if the build is
 successful or `CL_FALSE` otherwise: